 Decision basis:

-• Efficiency is king (core driving force): Extrusion tapping speed far exceeds milling (see Table 2).
-M8 through-hole tapping can be completed in seconds, which is the only feasible solution to meet the demanding cycle requirements.
-The speed advantage translates into huge time cost savings in large batches.
+Tapping speed for extrusion is way above tapping speed for milling (see Table 2).
+M8 through hole tapping in seconds is the only feasible option to meet the high cycle requirement.
+Speed advantage means huge cost avoidance of time in large lots.

-• Optimal overall cost: The unit price of extrusion taps is significantly lower than that of thread milling cutters (especially multi-tooth/coated milling cutters).
-At a scale of 50,000 pieces, the cost gap of tools is exponentially magnified.
-Choosing tapping is the key lever to achieve the customer’s CNC milling price target (total processing cost per piece).
+The unit cost of extrusion taps is relatively lower than that of thread milling cutters (especially multi-tooth/coated milling cutters).
+Ordered in 50,000 pieces, the cost difference in tools is stupendously magnified.
+Tapping choice is the most significant handle to achieve the customer’s target CNC milling cost (total processing cost per part).

-• Stability of chipless processing: Aluminum alloy has good plasticity and is an ideal material for extrusion molding.
-This process forms threads through plastic deformation of the material without generating chips.
-It completely eliminates the risks of tool entanglement, hole blockage, thread scratching, etc. caused by poor chip removal, improves process stability, reduces downtime, and further increases the actual processing speed.
-At the same time, the cold work hardening effect increases the strength of the extruded thread by about 20-30%.
+Aluminum alloy has good plasticity and is a good material for extrusion molding.
+The process generates threads through plastic deformation of the material without creating chips.
+It totally eliminates the risks of tool entanglement, hole blockage, thread scratching, etc. caused by unsatisfactory chip removal, improves process stability, reduces downtime, and raises the actual processing speed further.
+Concurrently, the cold work hardening response raises the strength of the extruded thread by around 20-30%.

-Results: The total cost of single-piece thread processing was successfully controlled in the range of $0.08 – $0.095, which is significantly lower than the customer’s expected target (<$0.10), perfectly meeting their stringent CNC milling price requirements.
-The 50,000-piece order was delivered on time, ensuring the smooth operation of the customer’s production line.
+Results: The single-piece thread machining cost in total was successfully controlled between $0.08 – $0.095, significantly lower than the customer’s target threshold (<$0.10), meeting their strict CNC milling price requirements perfectly.
+The order of 50,000 parts was delivered within schedule, enabling the customer’s production line to be operated continuously.

 Table 2: M8 thread processing efficiency and cost benchmark for automotive aluminum alloy parts